Check clears, Golden Knights are ready to deal

-While 30 NHL teams were talking trades ahead of this week's deadline, the wheeling and dealing is about to begin for the 31st.
+The wheeling and dealing is about to begin for the NHL's 31st team.

-The expansion Vegas Golden Knights can begin making trades and signing free agents for next season immediately now that owner Bill Foley's final payment to the league has cleared.
-That happened Wednesday afternoon.
+The expansion Vegas Golden Knights can begin making trades and signing free agents for next season now that owner Bill Foley's final payment to the league cleared on Wednesday afternoon.

+''On behalf of the board of governors, I am delighted to officially welcome the Vegas Golden Knights to the NHL,'' Commissioner Gary Bettman said. ''Congratulations to Bill Foley, the Foley family, the Maloof family, the city of Las Vegas and the Golden Knights' fans as the team embarks on its exciting journey.''

-The expansion draft is almost four months away, but the Golden Knights could get some clarity - and some assets - very soon now that they're open for business.
+The expansion draft is almost four months away, but the Golden Knights soon could get some clarity - and some assets - now that they're open for business.

 Most of the talk about the Vegas expansion draft has centered on teams giving up draft picks or prospects to the Golden Knights in exchange for a ''hands off'' agreement.
 Maybe it's worth it a mid-round pick to the Anaheim Ducks not to lose one of their young defensemen or for the Columbus Blue Jackets to guarantee an extra player is safe because they'll be forced to protect so many with no-movement clauses.